johncosta/johnmcostaiii.com/content/posts/2025-08-07-ai-ml-learning.markdown

 The book walks through the process of converting a model to TensorFlow lite and then using it.

+## Chapter 13: Using TensorFlow Lite in Android Apps

+This chapter walks through the process of using TensorFlow lite in an Android app.

+I didn't spend much time on this chapter as I don't do Android development.

+## Chapter 14: Using TensorFlow Lite in iOS Apps

+This chapter walks through the process of using TensorFlow lite in an iOS app.

+I didn't spend much time on this chapter as I don't do iOS development.

 ## Taxonomy

 * __Autocorrelation__: The correlation of a signal with a delayed copy of itself as a function of delay.